Chapter 3:

 She loved the moon.
 It was like a friend—or something far greater—always helping her survive each day.

-Even if they didn’t talk, didn’t even see each other, or maybe even if she only imagined it, she felt like it protected her, like she wasn’t entirely alone after all.
+Even if they didn’t talk, didn’t even see each other, or maybe even if she only imagined it, she felt protected, as if she wasn’t entirely alone after all.

 It reminded her of her mother.